 But how fast is fast enough?
 What’s slowing your site down?
 And what steps can you take to improve?

-That’s what we’re going to find out today as we reveal the most important site speed stats this year.
+That’s what we’ll find out today as we reveal the most important site speed stats this year.

-We’ve crawled the web to pick out the most useful data about site speed, the impact it has on businesses, and the factors that affect it so that you don’t have to.
+We’ve crawled the web to pick out the most useful data about site speed, its impact on businesses, and the factors that affect it so that you don’t have to.
 Just read on and we’ll bring you up to speed.

 Let’s get started!